Battle of the Soyang River: 38th Infantry and Task Force Zebra

 Before the Dutch and French were able to move, thousands of PVA, according to 38th Infantry estimates, were passing through the gap by 11:00.
 Groups moving along the far edge of the saddle widened the opening by forcing a platoon of Company C off Hill 914.
 PVA killed or wounded by artillery fire on the saddle and the area below it marked the paths of the larger number veering east toward the front of Task Force Zebra and of the remainder heading down the valley toward the French.
-Viewing this scene from the vicinity of Hill 1051, Colonel Eekhout continued to hold up the Dutch attack.
+Viewing this scene from the vicinity of Hill 1051, Eekhout continued to hold up the Dutch attack.